30 Best Sustainable Menswear Brands

 Within the fashion industry, garments have lost their value, or at least this is what Asket believe.
-They see people buying more and wearing less, resulting in wasted clothing ended up on landfills or in incinerators.
+They see people buying more and wearing less, resulting in wasted clothing ending up in landfills or in incinerators.

-Asket wants to end this perpetual cycle of clothing consumerism, so create clothing, not for seasons but forever.
+Asket wants to end this perpetual cycle of clothing consumerism, so creates clothing, not for seasons but forever.
 The brand uses the best materials to manufacture sustainable menswear that generates better value.

-Asket removed standard sizing because they understand everyone is built differently and belive if your clothes fit better you are more likely to wear them.
+Asket removed standard sizing because they understand everyone is built differently and believe if your clothes fit better you are more likely to wear them.

 Timeless, sustainable and fairly priced, Armed Angels don’t chase trends because they focus on modern, contemporary collections.